Superduperman: Influence

 The story would also influence John Shelton Lawrence.
 As a child he dressed as a superhero and got himself into trouble but "[h]is understanding of superpowers matured, however, when he read Mad Magazine's' "Superduperman" in the early 1950s.
 That teenage skepticism grew into a philosophical teaching career, resulting in his current position as a professor of philosophy, emeritus, at Morningside College in Iowa.
 With Robert Jewert, he developed his suspicion that America's righteous stance in the world often projects the story of the selfless crusader who can cleanly use superpowers to rescue the innocent".
 These ideas would be expanded in their books The American Monomyth (1977), The Myth of the American Superhero (2002), and Captain America and the Crusade Against Evil: The Dilemma of Zealous Nationalism (2003).

-In 1956, Ernie Kovacs did a Superclod sketch parody that had some similarities to Kurtzman's version; Kovacs was also a contributor to Mad Magazine.

 That same year, Warner Bros. released their own parody, Stupor Duck, which was another in a series of cartoons depicting Daffy Duck doing a parody of another character.
 The story has "Cluck Trent" squaring off against supervillain "Aardvark Ratnik," although neither Cluck Trent nor Stupor Duck are aware that Ratnik is merely a character in a TV show.

-Don Glut made, and starred in, a Superduperman fan film in 1963.
+Don Glut made, and starred in, a Superduperman fan film in 1963:

+As Captain Marvel turned out unintentionally funny, I thought I'd try making a superhero movie in which the humor was deliberate.
+This time I turned to the Man of Steel, or at least a well-known parody of him. ...
+Although I know I could not hope to duplicate the scope of the Mad story, I wanted to at least attempt capturing on film some of its flavor.
+And so, in the fall of 1962, I shot a very short color send-up titled Superduperman.

+Collected editions

+The story has been collected into the following volumes: